Best Medicare Advantage Plans in Tennessee (2026)

 Tennessee's 13 HMO-POS Medicare Advantage plans split quality ratings with 7 plans earning 4 stars and 6 plans earning 3 stars across 4 providers.
 You'll find 7 plans cost nothing monthly, though maximum out-of-pocket costs average $5,660 and range from $3,500 to $9,000.
 The Volunteer State offers good coverage options with varying cost structures.

-• Wellcare ranks first for HMO-POS Medicare Advantage coverage in Tennessee with a MoneyGeek score of 5.0, offering 3 plans with 3-star CMS ratings at $26 monthly premium and $4,800 maximum out-of-pocket cost.
+• Wellcare ranks first for HMO-POS in Tennessee with a MoneyGeek score of 5.0.
+It has three plans rated 3 stars, with an average premium of $26 a month and a $4,800 MOOP.

 UnitedHealthcare4.00$16$5,21864.77